codeproject/CodeProject.AI-Server/README.md

 If you wish to debug or make enhancements to the code then you should install:

  1. **Visual Studio Code** or **Visual Studio 2019+**.
 [VS Code](https://code.visualstudio.com/download) is available on Windows, macOS and Linux.
 Visual Studio is available on Windows and macOS.
 We've tested against both, but not against other IDEs at this point

  2. **Python**.
-Either via the Visual Studio Installer, or [download python directly](https://www.python.org/downloads/)
+You may add Python support either via the Visual Studio Installer, through Visual Code Extensions, or by [downloading python directly](https://www.python.org/downloads/).
+However, this is not needed since Python will be installed automatically as part of the development environment setup script.

- 3. **.NET 6 SDK** Download the [.NET SDK 6 here](https://dotnet.microsoft.com/download/dotnet/6.0). (**Note** You on;y need .NET 6 when creating an installer. [.NET 5](https://dotnet.microsoft.com/download/dotnet/5.0) is fine for setting up and running an installed version, and for developing and debugging the code)
+ 3. **.NET 6 SDK** Download the [.NET SDK 6 here](https://dotnet.microsoft.com/download/dotnet/6.0).

+ 4. For the **(Optional) WIX installers** we do all our work within Visual Studio.
+For this you will need to
+    a.
+Extensions -> Manage Extensions, search for Wix and install Wix toolset Visual Studio 2019 Extension
+    b.
+Download the Wix Toolset Build tools by heading to the [download page](https://wixtoolset.org/releases/), clicking the download link, and then download the .exe installer from the GitHub page you're directed to.
+The [current version](https://github.com/wixtoolset/wix3/releases/download/wix3112rtm/wix311.exe) is 3.11.
+    c.
+Ensure you have .NET 3.5.1 (that's not a typo) installed.
+See the **/Installers/Windows/.NET 3.5.1** directory for a link to the installer download.

+    You do not need to install support for creating the installers for general development.

+#### Platform Specific

+1. For **Windows** simply ensure the .NET 6 SDK is installed.

+2. For **Ubuntu** 21.10, 21.04 (inc. LTS), 18.04 (LTS) first install the .NET 6 packages
+    ```bash
+    wget https://packages.microsoft.com/config/ubuntu/<version>/packages-microsoft-prod.deb -O packages-microsoft-prod.deb
+    sudo dpkg -i packages-microsoft-prod.deb
+    rm packages-microsoft-prod.deb
+    ```

+    where <version> is the version of Ubuntu (use `lbs_release -d` to find your current version). **Note** that for Ubuntu 21.10 you should use 21.04 due to the 21.10 packages not yet being available.

+    To install the .NET 6 SDK on Ubuntu run

+    ```bash
+    sudo apt-get update; \
+    sudo apt-get install -y apt-transport-https && \
+    sudo apt-get update && \
+    sudo apt-get install -y dotnet-sdk-6.0
+    ```

+    See [Install the .NET SDK or the .NET Runtime on Ubuntu](https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu) for more information.

+3. For **macOS** just use the [standalone .NET SDK installers](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
+4.
 #### If you are using VS Code

 You'll need the following extensions

 1. [Python extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
 2. [C# extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp)
+3. (If developing for Linux using WSL on Windows) The [Remote WSL Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) for Visual Studio Code.

 To build and run:

 1. Clone the [CodeProject.SenseAI repository](https://github.com/codeproject/CodeProject.SenseAI.git) from GitHub

-2. run /install/setup_dev_env_win.bat.
-This will download required assets, setup the Python virtual environment and set environment variables.
+2. run `/installers/Dev/setup_dev_env_win.bat` (for windows) or `bash setup_dev_env_linux.sh` (for Ubuntu or macOS).
+This will download required assets and setup the Python environment.

 3. Open the main application folder in VSCode

 4. Click the "Run and Debug" button on the left hand tab bar (the arrow)

-5. From the dropdown at the top of the window, select CodeProject.SenseAI Playground
+5. From the dropdown at the top of the window, select **Launch CodeProject.SenseAI**
 ![Choosing a launch profile](docs/images/Choose-launch.png "Choosing a launch profile")

 6. CLick the green arrow next to the dropdown

-The Demo application (CodeProject.SenseAI Playground) should launch after the code has built and the Python backed fully installed.
+The dashboard webpage should launch after the code has built and the server has started.

 #### If you are using Visual Studio

 1. Clone the [CodeProject.SenseAI repository](https://github.com/codeproject/CodeProject.SenseAI.git) from GitHub

 2. Ensure you have the Python workflow enabled in Visual Studio.
 While not critical, it does help with debugging.

-3. run /install/setup_dev_env_win.bat.
-This will download required assets, setup the Python virtual environment and set environment variables. **This will take several minutes, so please be patient.**
+3. run `/installers/Dev/setup_dev_env_win.bat` (for windows) or `bash setup_dev_env_linux.sh` (for Ubuntu).
+This will download required assets and setup the Python environment.

 4. Open the solution in Visual Studio and build the entire solution

 5. To run the Server and the demo application in DEBUG you can either

     1. Start both the projects in debug mode by
         1. In Solution Explorer, open demos / .NET and right-click on CodeProject.SenseAI.Playground and choose Debug -> Start new instance.
         2. In Solution Explorer, open src / API / Server and right-click on FrontEnd and choose Debug -> Start new instance.

     2. Configure Visual Studio to start multiple projects by
         1. In Solution Explorer, right-click on the solution and select **Set Startup Projects...** and configure Multiple startup projects as shown below.
           ![Set Startup Projects](docs/images/Set-Startup_Projects.png)

     3. Now when you start with or without debugging, both the Server and demo projects with start.
 Also, this will be  shown on the toolbar as shown below.
        ![Mutliple Project Toolbar](docs/images/Mulitple-Project-Toolbar.png)